agentio/serviceinfrastructure/content/docs/intro/grpc.md

 ---
 # Managing gRPC APIs

 [gRPC](https://grpc.io) is an open source API framework that was [created at Google](https://grpc.io/blog/principles/) and [released in 2016](https://grpc.io/blog/ga-announcement/).
-It makes it easier to produce and use high-performing APIs at scale, largely by constraining API designs to follow a certain style that allow API clients and servers to use highly-optimized tooling.
+It makes it easier to produce and use high-performing APIs at scale, largely by constraining API designs to follow a certain style that allows API clients and servers to use highly-optimized tooling.

 ## What's different about gRPC?